EnigmaBridge/certbot-external-auth/README.md

 ## About

-Loosely based on the Let's Encrypt nginx plugin and [certbot-external]
+Loosely based on the Let's Encrypt nginx plugin, [certbot-external] and `manual.py` plugin.

 Once ticket [2782] is resolved this won't be needed.